crafttheweb/thelastpickle/_drafts/removing-a-disk.md

         chmod u+x remove_extra_disk.sh
         vim remove_extra_disk.sh # Set 'User defined variables'

-5. 2nd `rsync`
+5. Second `rsync`

         sudo rsync -azvP --delete-before <old-dir>/data/ <tmp-dir>

-    **Explanations**
-    The second `rsync` has to remove the files that were compacted during the first `rsync` from `tmp-dir` (as compaction was not disabled by then).
+    **Explanations**: The second `rsync` has to remove the files that were compacted during the first `rsync` from `tmp-dir` (as compaction was not disabled by then).
 It is good to use the '--delete-before' option, avoiding Cassandra to compact more than needed once we will give it the data back.
 As `tmp-dir` needs to be mirroring `old-dir`, using this option is fine.
 This second `rsync`is also runnable in parallel across the cluster.

-    **Example**
-    This new operation takes 3.5 hours in our example.
+    **Example**: This new operation takes 3.5 hours in our example.
     At this point we have 950 GB in `tmp-dir`, but meanwhile clients continued to write on the disk.

-6. 3rd `rsync` to copy the new files.
+6. Third `rsync` to copy the new files.

         sudo du -sh <old-dir> && sudo du -sh <tmp-dir>
         sudo rsync -azvP --delete-before <old-dir>/data/ <tmp-dir>

-    **Explanations**
-    As existing files are now 100% immutable (because never compacted), we just need to copy new files that were flushed in `old-dir` as Cassandra is still running.
+    **Explanations**: As existing files are now 100% immutable (because never compacted), we just need to copy new files that were flushed in `old-dir` as Cassandra is still running.
 This is runnable in parallel again.

-    **Example**
-    Let's say we have 50 GB of new files.
+    **Example**: Let's say we have 50 GB of new files.
 It takes 0.5 hours to copy them in our case.

 7. Remove `old-dir` from the `data_file_directories` list in *cassandra.yaml*.